 What the cooperatives allow small farms to do--especially Black farmers and those with limited resources--is to aggregate things.
 To aggregate and share the tools & equipment that they have.
 But more importantly, aggregate production.
 They can buy collectively and gain economies of scale, then lower the costs of production.
 And the more you can lower the cost of production, the easier it becomes to get to that fair price.
 It then allows them to start buying in a wholesale market and hopefully, sell in the retail market.

 Farming as a Civil Service

 What makes us unique as a country is that we operate under the common good.
-And the challenge is finding out what are the themes that we all have in common, and food is surely one of them.
-If we are dealing with the standpoint of the common good of food, and supporting those who are growing food, then it becomes obvious that there has to be a quota.
-The question of quotas and what it takes to provide a fair price floor has to begin with the recognition of farming as a civil service to this country.
+And the challenge is finding out what are the themes that we all have in common and food is surely one of them.
+If we are operating from the standpoint of the common good of food, and supporting those who are growing food, then it becomes obvious that there has to be a quota.
+So the question of quotas and what it takes to provide a fair price floor has to begin with the recognition of farming as a civil service to this country.

 The history and layers of this struggle for equity—from land to credit to fair prices for Black farmers—needs to be gathered and archived.
 We are working with the Amistad Archive at Tulane University to collect and archive our materials.
 More needs to be written down and recorded.
 One thing my grandmother used to always say was that you either spend time writing about it or doing it, and sometimes you can’t do both.
 That is why I truly value the researchers, the writers, because without those folks, this work doesn’t go anywhere and it is just our internal operation, and nobody knows about what we are doing.
 We haven’t had the resources to employ someone who can be sitting around writing about the work.
 So we depend upon these relationships.